horstoeko/zugferd/.github/ISSUE_TEMPLATE/feature.md

 **Screenshots**
 If applicable, add screenshots to help explain your feature request.

+**Sample Code
+If applicable, add (sample) code to help explain your feature request.

 **Additional context**
 Add any other context about the feature request here.